 Nevada has already taken important steps toward an electrified transportation future, with actions by the state government, local governments, non-governmental organizations, and the private sector, including utilities and EV-related businesses.

-Learn more about the policies, strategies, and partners can help Nevada accelerate electrification in our Nevada EV Policy Landscape.
+Learn more about the policies, strategies, and partners can help Nevada accelerate electrification in our Nevada state policy factsheet below.
 This document reflects input from a wide range of on-the-ground stakeholders and builds upon the insights of previous roadmaps and guidance documents, including those developed by the EC.
-It reviews transportation’s current impacts to public health, safety, and the economy, and it identifies a set of high-impact areas of engagement.
+It reviews transportation’s current impacts on public health, safety, and the economy, and it identifies a set of high-impact areas of engagement.

 The United States is the world’s largest consumer of petroleum, accounting for one-fifth of global daily supply.